"Guarding the Sabbath" Series

 The Sabbath is a delight because we have the privilege of laying aside our everyday toils and labors so that we can give our full attention to our Maker.
 And as we fellowship together on Shabbat, we are rehearsing what it will be like when Messiah comes to dwell among us.

-The commandment for Shabbat is expressed in the 4th word:
+The commandment for Shabbat is expressed in the 4th word (4th Commandment):

 Remember the Sabbath day to set it apart.
 For six days you may labor and do all your work, but the seventh day is a Sabbath to Yahuwah your Elohim; on it you shall not do any work, you, or your son, or your daughter, or your male servant, or your female servant, or your cattle, or your resident foreigner who is in your gates (Shemot 20:8-10).

 Certainly our Creator had something more specific in mind when he said, "on it you shall not do any work."
-So let's not guess at what "work" is.
+So let's not guess at what "work" is or leave it up to man's wisdom to define work.
 Let's find the definition for "work" by its usage in the Tanak (the Old Testament).
 In Shemot 20:9 and 10, the Hebrew word for "work" is hk'al'm. (pronounced "melacha").
 So it reads, "For six days you may labor and do all your melacha, but the seventh day is a Sabbath to Yahuwah your Elohim; on it you shall not do any melacha."

 Melacha is defined by The BDB Hebrew Lexicon as "occupation, work."
 The Theological Wordbook of the Old Testament (TWOT) defines this word as "work, business."
 And the Hebrew and Aramaic Lexicon of the Old Testament (HALOT) renders it "1. trade mission, business journey, 2. business, work, 3. handiwork, craftsmanship."